wys917/HPC101/docs/lab/Lab0-LinuxCrashCourse/index.md

     === "Step 3"

         Verify the integrity of the downloaded ISO image.
+This is to ensure the ISO image is not corrupted or modified during the download process.

         You can use:

-        - `sha256sum` on Linux: `sha256sum debian-12.5.0-amd64-netinst.iso`
+        - `sha256sum` on Linux: `sha256sum debian-12.10.0-amd64-netinst.iso`
-        - `certutil` on Windows: `certutil -hashfile debian-12.5.0-amd64-netinst.iso SHA256`
+        - `certutil` on Windows: `certutil -hashfile debian-12.10.0-amd64-netinst.iso SHA256`
-        - `shasum` on macOS: `shasum -a 256 debian-12.5.0-amd64-netinst.iso`
+        - `shasum` on macOS: `shasum -a 256 debian-12.10.0-amd64-netinst.iso`

-        Show the result of your verification.
+        Show the result of your verification, and compare it with the result in `SHA256SUMS` file under the same directory as the ISO image.

+        If they are the same, then you are good to go.

 ### Virtual Machine